RomanKue/docs-example/docs/app-dev-handbook/certificates.md

 </div>

 In this diagram, the app acts a client and calls the external service through envoy.
-Envoy has a trust store configured, which contains all current certificate trusted in the BMW organisation.
+Envoy has a trust store configured, which contains all current certificate trusted in the BMW organization.
 Certificates are validated using this trust store.
 The app itself does not need to handle any trust stores or certificates.

 ### UNITY App Services